InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 ## Introducing The Trusted Committer Role

 The Trusted Committer (TC) role is one of the key roles in an InnerSource community.
-It is both a challenging and a rewarding role to fulfill.
+Think of TCs as a person in a community that you trust with important technical decisions that will also mentor contributors to get their contribution over the finish line.
+It is both a demanding and a rewarding role to fulfill.
 It goes far beyond being an opinionated gatekeeper and it is instrumental for the success of any InnerSource community.

 Generally speaking, the TC role is defined by its responsibilities, rather than by its privileges.
-On a very high level, a TC represents the interests of both their InnerSource community and the products the community is building.
-She is concerned with the health of the community and the product.
+On a very high level, TCs represents the interests of both their InnerSource community and the products the community is building.
+They are concerned with the health of the community and the product.
 So as a TC, you'll have both tech oriented and community oriented responsibilities and we'll explore both of these dimensions in the following sections.

 Before we go into the details of what a TC actually does, let's spend some time contrasting the TC role to other roles in IS and why we think the name is both